Sea Mates: Ages 9-10

 Field excursions include:

-- Going to the beach, marsh, coquina outcrop, fossil quarry, Sea Turtle Hospital, and Center for Marine Science.
+- Going to the beach, marsh, coquina outcrop, Sea Turtle Hospital, and Center for Marine Science.

-- Travel by boat to a barrier island; go kayaking; participate in boogie board oceanography; take core samples for geologic analysis; analyze water samples; monitor and interpret weather data.
+- Travel by boat to a barrier island and kayak to a fossil hot spot; participate in boogie board oceanography; take core samples for geologic analysis; analyze water samples; monitor and interpret weather data.

 Program Dates and Tuition